-The frequency response of McKevitt's local controller is dominated by the dynamics of the pre-filter $K{upf}$ , which are significantly slower than the dynamics of the actuators and servo-valves and the roll dynamics of the vehicle.
+The frequency response of McKevitt's local controller is dominated by the dynamics of the pre-filter K{upf} , which are significantly slower than the dynamics of the actuators and servo-valves and the roll dynamics of the vehicle.
 Such a slow pre-filter is required to prevent overshoot in the actuator displacement response and excessive peak flow rates through the servo-valves.

-Therefore a reasonable low order description of the frequency response of the active roll control system ( $G{arcs}$ in figure 2.6) is where $\omega$ is the cut-off frequency of the roll moment pre-filter in rad/s.
-This simplification is used extensively throughout this thesis.
+Therefore a reasonable low order description of the frequency response of the active roll control system (G{arcs} in figure 2.6) is where ω is the cut-off frequency of the roll moment pre-filter in rad/s.
+This simplification is used extensively throughout this report.